 Indigenous Education Network

-The Indigenous Education Network (IEN) is a group of students, faculty, staff and community members who share a common commitment to and passion for convening anti-colonial education, elevating radical ways of knowing, organizing action and change, and deepening relations between Indigenous, Black, and Black-Indigenous peoples.
-For over 30 years, the IEN has been crafting meaningful opportunities for mutual aid, collaboration, and deepening relations within and between communities.
+The Indigenous Education Network (IEN) is a group of students, staff, faculty and community members who share a common vision that aligns with the principles of the Dish With One Spoon Wampum agreement.
+As a collective, we offer co-curricular programming to support the wellbeing and academic success of Indigenous graduate students.
+For more than 35 years, we have offered a welcoming environment for Indigenous students, staff and faculty by hosting events, workshops and crafting meaningful opportunities for mutual aid, collaboration, and keeping relations between students, staff, faculty, and IEN community members.
 As part of this work, the IEN supports students through co-curricular programming, resources and mentoring.
-To learn more about our offerings students are encouraged to get in touch with IEN staff and/or visit the IEN space located on the South end of the 5th floor at OISE.
-The space is open for Indigenous students, faculty and staff to use for meetings, work and social gathering.
+To learn more about IEN offerings, students are encouraged to get in touch with IEN staff and/or visit the IEN Office located on the south end of the 5th floor at OISE (5-180).
+The office space is open for Indigenous students, faculty and staff to use for meetings, work and social gathering.

 E-mail: ien@utoronto.ca